cloudmesh/cloudmesh-manual/docs-source/source/configuration/encryption.rst

 the data.
-The public key is used to encrypt data and the private key is used to decrypt. **If you have previously generated an RSA key pair** please reference the `Setting Keys for Encryption Without Key Gen Command`_ section below.
+The public key is used to encrypt data and the private key is used to decrypt. **If you have previously generated an RSA key pair** please reference the `Setting Keys for Encryption Without Key Gen Command`_ section.
 Otherwise, run the following to generate a key pair.

 .. code:: bash